egh/zotxt-emacs/README.md

 zotxt-emacs can be installed via [MELPA](http://melpa.milkbox.net/);
 please see the `zotxt` package.

+If installing without MELPA, please note that zotxt-emacs depends on https://github.com/tkf/emacs-request

 ## Requirements

 zotxt-emacs requires GNU emacs &gt;= 24.3, or any version of emacs 25,